 6 – The number of albums he would go on to release following his Madison Square Garden debut.
 Those albums include The Nylon Curtain, An Innocent Man, The Bridge and No. 1 releases Glass Houses, Storm Front, and River of Dreams.
 Joel had previously released an additional six albums: Cold Spring Harbor, Piano Man, Streetlife Serenade, Turnstiles, The Stranger and 52nd Street.

 $9.50 – The starting price of a ticket to Joel’s first MSG performance in 1978.
-That number is now ten times higher, costing fans $90 and change for one ticket including all fees.
+That number is now exponentially higher, with get-in prices typically starting around $60.

 13 – Record-breaking number of consecutive sold-out shows performed by a single artist at The Garden.
 Joel achieved the feat in 2015 after the completion of the first year of his residency.
 The previous record of 12 sold-out shows was his own, set back in 2006.
 Those dozen shows were recorded and were the basis for Joel’s 2006 live album, aptly titled 12 Gardens Live.